 In our survey with Retail Dive, 60% of participants identified two strategies as the most important to managing or reducing customer acquisition costs: creating content to publish via their own channels and improving their overall digital experience.

-Headless commerce is the decoupling of the front-end presentation layer from the back-end ecommerce solution that manages all commerce functionality.
+Headless describes the approach of separating the frontend presentation layer from the backend ecommerce solution that manages all commerce functionality.

 At BigCommerce, our headless technology empowers content-rich commerce for shoppers.
 Our API-driven platform is fast enough to support syncing large amounts of data quickly, and we provide 99.99% uptime (based on data from January 2020 through June 2020).